-Student complaints can be addressed to The Academic Affairs Officer of the Seattle Film Institute, 3210 16th Ave.
+Student academic appeals or complaints can be addressed to The Academic Affairs Officer of the Seattle Film Institute, 3210 16th Ave.
 W. Seattle WA 98119, phone 206-568-4387.
-A student has the right to appeal any change in status determined by grades, attendance, or conduct to the Appeals Panel of the Seattle Film Institute.
+A student has the right to appeal any change in status determined by grades, attendance, or conduct.
 This includes appeals of suspension and termination.
-The Institute's Academic Appeals Panel consists of the Academic Affairs Officer of the Institute and one faculty member.
-Other Institute officials may be included on the appeals panel for specific students as deemed appropriate by the Academic Officer of Seattle Film Institute-Official Catalog: 2020-2021 the Institute.
+The Institute's appeals panel consists of the Academic Affairs Officer and one faculty member and/or a designee assigned by the Academic Affairs Officer to serve on the panel.
+Other Institute officials may be included on the appeals panel for specific students as deemed appropriate by the Academic Affairs Officer.

 It is at the discretion of the Seattle Film Institute whether the decision being appealed shall be enforced pending the outcome of the appeal.